PhD candidate Cardiology Department24-01-2023

 CONDITIONS OF EMPLOYMENT

-Temporary employment of 1.0 FTE for 4 years.
-The first year will be a probation period, after a positive assessment the position will be extended for another 3 years.
+Temporary employment for 4 years.
+The first year will be a probation period, after a positive assessment the position will be extended for another 3 years, which happens in the vast majority of cases.